Category Archives: Prussian Royals

 Viktoria Luise with her parents and siblings, c1896. source: Wikipedia

 Viktoria Luise met her future husband in 1912 when he came to Berlin to personally thank the Emperor for sending two of his sons to the funeral of Ernst August’s brother.
 While there, the couple met and quickly fell in love.
 However, there was political tension between Prussia and Hanover, as Ernst August’s father, also named Ernst August, Duke of Cumberland, refused to relinquish his claims to the Hanoverian throne.
 For this reason, the Emperor had not allowed him to succeed to the Duchy of Brunswick, to which he was also the rightful heir.
-Finally, after months of negotiations, a compromise was reached which would allow Viktoria Luise and Ernst August to marry.
+Finally, after months of negotiations, a compromise was reached that would allow Viktoria Luise and Ernst August to marry.
 The Duke of Cumberland renounced his rights to the throne of Hanover for himself and his heirs.
 He also ceded his rights to the Duchy of Brunswick, which allowed the younger Ernst August to become reigning Duke.
-After all of these negotiations, Viktoria Luise and Ernst August were engaged on February 11, 1913.
+After all these negotiations, Viktoria Luise and Ernst August were engaged on February 11, 1913.

-Their wedding was held in Berlin, Kingdom of Prussia, now in the German state of Brandenburg, on May 24, 1913, and was one of the largest gatherings of royalty in Germany since the establishment of the German Empire in 1871.
+Their wedding, held in Berlin, Kingdom of Prussia, now in the German state of Brandenburg, on May 24, 1913, was one of the largest gatherings of royalty in Germany since the establishment of the German Empire in 1871.
 It would also be one of the last large social events before World War I, attended by 1,200 guests, including the British King and Queen and the Russian Emperor and Empress.
 Six months later, Ernst August was formally created Duke of Brunswick.
 He and Viktoria Luise took up residence in Brunswick, where they had five children:

 Viktoria Luise and Ernst August, c1918. source: Wikipedia

-Viktoria Luise’s husband was forced to abdicate on November 8, 1918, when the monarchies in Germany were abolished.
+After World War I, Viktoria Luise’s husband was forced to abdicate on November 8, 1918, when the monarchies in Germany were abolished.
 The following year, he also lost his British title as a Prince of the United Kingdom under the Titles Deprivation Act.
 1918 also saw the abdication of Viktoria Luise’s father, who lived the rest of his life in exile at Huis Doorn in Doorn, Netherlands.
 The couple lived at several of their estates, including Blankenburg Castle, in the German state of Saxony-Anhalt, where Viktoria Luise continued her support of philanthropic causes, promoted restoration projects for several of the old palaces, and indulged in her love of horses and hunting.
-When Blankenburg was expropriated by the Soviets in 1945, Viktoria Luise and her family were forced to flee.
-Under orders of her second cousin, King George VI of the United Kingdom, British army troops were sent to Blankenburg to transport all of their belongings to Marienburg Castle in Hanover, Lower Saxony, Germany, the couple’s privately owned property, where they lived for the next eight years.
+When Blankenburg was taken by the Soviets in 1945, Viktoria Luise and her family were forced to flee.
+Under orders of her second cousin King George VI of the United Kingdom, British army troops were sent to Blankenburg to transport all of their belongings to Marienburg Castle in Hanover, Lower Saxony, Germany, the couple’s privately owned property, where they lived for the next eight years.

 Embed from Getty Images